Corey Bailey

 recommended.
 Mainly use the Fast-Forward and Rewind buttons for positioning

-3) An alternative to having sleeves manufactured is to wrap the lifters with
+An alternative to having sleeves manufactured is to wrap the lifters with the same

-fast-forward or rewind operations.
-However, if you use those operations only
+operations.
+However, if you use those operations only for positioning before

-for positioning before listening or transfer, the Teflon taped lifters will help
+listening or transfer, the Teflon taped lifters will help considerably.

 So, consider the baking of analog and digital audio tape as a last resort because